Abhinay-05/LeetCode_Solutions/README.md

 # LeetCode_Solutions
-Storing  LeetCode soulutions in this repository
+Storing  LeetCode solutions in this repository